 Rebooting SMC is another potential method to troubleshoot the issue.
-Your SMC controls a lot of low-level functions on your MacBook, including wireless networking.
+Your SMC controls many low-level functions on your MacBook, including wireless networking.

 After you’ve rebooted your SMC, try connecting to WiFi again and see if the issue has been resolved.

-Verifying and updating MacBook software is important to keep your computer running smoothly and to ensure that you have the latest security patches.
+Verifying and updating MacBook software is essential to keep your computer running smoothly and ensure you have the latest security patches.
+Users often encounter macOS update problems, which can cause delays in receiving the necessary updates.
 The former point also applies to internet issues.
-Missing the latest software updates could be the reason behind a poor internet connection.
+Missing out on the latest MacBook software could be the reason behind a poor internet connection.